African Leaders Mount Effort To Mediate Ethiopia Conflict - UrduPoint

 TPLF leader Debretsion Gebremichael told AFP Monday he was "not aware" of Museveni's initiative.

-Ethiopian military officials have vowed to keep military operations contained in Tigray, and Abiy has repeatedly vowed to deliver a quick, decisive victory.

-Last week Abiy said federal forces had "liberated" the western zone of the Tigray region, which is made up of six zones plus the capital, Mekele, and surrounding areas.
+"The Federal government is merely working towards restoring it."
+Last week Abiy said federal forces had "liberated" the western zone of the Tigray region.

-On Sunday state media reported that federal forces had seized Alamata, a town 180 kilometres south of Tigray.
+On Sunday state media reported that federal forces had seized Alamata, a town 180 kilometres (110 miles) south of Tigray.

 "As the TPLF militia were defeated in Alamata, they fled taking along around 10,000 prisoners," a government statement said.